High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 6. Paneer Breakfast Wrap

-Paneer is popular in many households and works well for breakfast.
+Paneer is a popular ingredient in many households and makes a nutritious breakfast option.

 Approximate Protein